argonne-lcf/ALCF_Hands_on_HPC_Workshop/aiTestbeds/README.md

-# Hands On with AI Testbeds at ALCF
+# Hands-On with AI Testbeds at ALCF

 Scientific applications are increasingly adopting Artificial Intelligence (AI) techniques to advance science.
 There are specialized hardware accelerators designed and built to efficiently run AI applications.
-With diverse hardware and software stacks of these systems, it is challenging to comprehend their capabilities, programming approaches, and measure performance.
+With the diverse hardware and software stacks of these systems, it is challenging to comprehend their capabilities, programming approaches, and measure performance.

 We present an overview of novel AI accelerators namely, SambaNova, Cerebras, and Graphcore.
 We present steps on how to program these systems by porting deep learning models with any refactoring of codes implemented in standard DL framework implementations, compiling and running on the accelerator hardware.
-Hands-on session on SambaNova, Graphcore and Cerebras provides the attendees with an understanding of the key capabilities of emerging AI accelerators and their performance implications for scientific applications.
+Hands-on session on SambaNova, Graphcore, and Cerebras provides the attendees with an understanding of the key capabilities of emerging AI accelerators and their performance implications for scientific applications.

 * **Time:** October 11, 2023.
   * 11-12 PM : ALCF AI Testbeds (Talk)
-  * 2.30 - 5.00 PM : Hands On Session
+  * 2.30 - 5.00 PM : Hands-On Session
 * **Location:** Room 1416
-* **Slack Channel:** #ai-test-beds : Use to post quetions, exact error messages etc.
+* **Slack Channel:** #ai-test-beds : Use to post questions, exact error messages etc.

 ## Agenda